L3shan-sv/yolo/explanation.md

 YOLO App Containerization Explanation

+This file explains the reasoning behind each containerization step.

 This file explains how I containerized the YOLO ecommerce app and why I made certain choices.
 It covers base images, Dockerfiles, networking, volumes, Git workflow, and how I handled running and debugging the app.

 1. Base Images